Intravitreal Injection into the Eye

 After the Procedure

-Next, the doctor may apply light pressure to the area with a cotton-tip swab.
+The doctor may apply light pressure to the area with a cotton-tip swab.
 The doctor will remove the eye lid retractor.
 The doctor will look at your eye to be sure the eye pressure is okay.
 In some cases you will receive antibiotic drops or ointment.
-You may receive an eye patch.
 The doctor will talk to you about eye medicines and a follow up visit.
-After the treatment, you may notice one or more “floaters” or dark spots moving in the upper part of your vision.
+After the treatment, you may notice one or more “floaters” or dark spots moving in your vision.
 This is normal.
 When you look in a mirror, you may notice a red spot on your eye at the site of the injection.
 This is also normal.

 Bring a driver.
 Do not plan to drive home after the treatment.